-- The final episode of Ghost in the Shell: Stand Alone Complex: 2nd Gig, the Tachikomas ram the satellite containing their AIs into a nuclear missile to save the lives of their comrades on the ground, all while singing a happy childrens song that symbolizes that they've finally learned of the concept of death, and aren't afraid to die for a good cause.
+- In the final episode of Ghost in the Shell: Stand Alone Complex: 2nd Gig, the Tachikomas ram the satellite containing their A.I.s into a nuclear missile to save the lives of their comrades on the ground, all while singing a happy childrens song that symbolizes that they've finally learned of the concept of death, and aren't afraid to die for a good cause.

 - In the English dub of Yu-Gi-Oh!, Kaiba sets the Industrial Illusions satellite to crash into their mainframe, bringing down their computer defenses and allowing him to access the data at Duelist Kingdom (in the Japanese version, he's just using the satellite to hack into the mainframe.)

 - Independence Day: The sudden cut in the satellite communications network helps tip off the earthlings that the aliens are coming.

 - The very end of Men in Black 3 had one of these avert a potential asteroid strike, but seemingly only Griffin was aware of it.
 A close one, indeed.

 - An accidental one in Battleship.
 The aliens' communication ship collides with a random satellite orbiting Earth while traveling at interstellar speed and crashes into Hong Kong.
 Sure, it's bad for the Chinese, but the fact that the aliens don't have a ready means of letting their homeworld know that Earth is ripe for the taking is the only reason humanity even has a chance.

 - The UNSC station Cradle in Halo: The Fall of Reach, sacrificed with all its crew to absorb a Covenant barrage.